Inflectra/rapise-documentation/docs/Libraries/HTMLObject.md

 **Returns:**

-Object: New Object of requested type or HTMLObject if type not found, null if error occur.
+SeSObject: New Object of requested type or HTMLObject if type not found, null if error occur.